 At the final stage of QA, the software is released to a limited number of end-users to monitor real-world performance.
 When actual users handle an app/site, unpredictable bugs may show up due to a gap in test requirements and planning.
 Beta testing prevents those bugs from causing large-scale user dissatisfaction.Beta Testing needs a staging environment to be executed, completed, and provide legitimate results for analysis.

 What is a Staging Environment?

-While detecting and eliminating every bug or issue is rarely possible, the staging environment goes a long way towards doing so.
-This is why all major and minor version updates should ideally be battle-tested in staging before being approved for final deployment.
-If at all feasible, it is recommended that all code changes go through the gamut of tests required in a stage so that the final product can be as pristine as humanly possible.
+While detecting and eliminating every bug or issue is rarely possible, the staging environment goes a long way toward doing so.
+All major and minor version updates should ideally be battle-tested in staging before being approved for final deployment.
+If feasible, it is recommended that all code changes go through the gamut of tests required in a stage so that the final product can be as pristine as humanly possible.

 Key Elements of a Test Environment

 While specifics of a test environment will vary based on the product, user expectations, team budget, and resource allocation, the following elements serve as the basics: